-In order to accomplish the vision God’s given you for your church, you need a highly effective team.
-Here are traits to look for in potential new hires and to develop within your current team:
+In order to accomplish the vision God’s given you for your church, you will need a highly effective team.
+Here are essential traits to look for in potential new hires and to develop within your current team:

-Habit #1: Manages time and energy well
+Habit #1: They manage time and energy well.

 Managing your time and energy well requires discipline and developing good habits.